turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 distance = plane.distanceTo(target : String)
 ```

-So to get the distance to display correctly we've got to look at the `distanceTo` function in our code.
+So to get the distance to display correctly we've got to look at the `distanceTo` function in our code (in `Aviatrix`).

-#### `distance_to`
+#### `distanceTo`

 If you look in `AviatrixData` you'll see that the distances are in there, but how do we get to them?

 First, we need to know where we are.
-The stub starts our plane in St. Louis.
+By default, our plane stats in St. Louis.
 So for a first round, let's assume that any distance being calculated is *from* St. Louis.

 The distance from St. Louis to Phoenix is 1260 miles.
 You can see that number inside the `knownDistances` function of `AviatrixData`.
-We could get to it like this:
+To access this data, we could use the following code:

 ```
 knownDistances["St. Louis"]!["Phoenix"]!